MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/xr/intro.md

 # [Windows XR](#tab/windowsxr)

 Microsoft doesn't recommend using the Windows XR plugin for any new projects in Unity 2020.
+Instead, you should use the Mixed Reality OpenXR plugin.

 However, if you're using Unity 2019 and you need AR Foundation 2.0 for compatibility with ARCore/ARKit devices, this plugin enables that support.